ovirex/my-portfolio/content/projects/2022-06-13-pomodoro-clock.md

 thumbnail: https://res.cloudinary.com/dttbfql17/image/upload/v1655148272/pomodoro-fcc/pomodoro-clock_mx1nt1.gif
 project_images: https://res.cloudinary.com/dttbfql17/image/upload/v1655148272/pomodoro-fcc/pomodoro-clock_mx1nt1.gif
 ---
 A pomodoro clock using react.
 A good oportunity to make a good use of `setInterval()`.
-I add the option to set a specific number of pomos i.e. if you want to concentrate for 2 periods of 25 minutes, then you set 2 in number of pomos.
+I add the option to set a specific number of pomos i.e. if you want to concentrate for 2 periods of 25 minutes, then you set 2 in 'number of pomos'.

 Once you start, you can see in which pomo you are currently.
 Pretty useful.